aztfmod/terraform-azurerm-caf-naming/README.md

 ## Outputs

 This module outputs one name, the result of the naming convention query, you must specify the type of output required, example for a storage account, you will get
-<module>.sa which returns the name based on the convention input.
+<module>.st which returns the name based on the convention input.
 This output will be consumed directly by a module to name the component before calling the azurerm resource provider.

 Example: